-(Hebrews 7:3) He is without father or mother or genealogy, having neither beginning of days nor end of life, but resembling the Son of God he continues a priest forever.
+(Hebrews 7:3) Without father or mother, without genealogy, without beginning of days or end of life, resembling the Son of God, he remains a priest forever.

 The Book of Hebrews reveals what we do not learn from the Old Testament.
 The Bible does not reveal Melchizedek's parents or genealogy, perhaps because it was unnecessary (unlike the requirement to keep the genealogy of the Levites and the Judeans so the appropriate people could be appointed as either priests or kings).
 The Bible does not reveal the time or way he entered the world or his death (perhaps he did not die but ascended to heaven as did Enoch who walked with God- see Genesis 5:22-24).
 What little we know about Melchizedek has led to much speculation, but the Book of Hebrews wants to show that Jesus' superior responsibilities as both Priest and King was not unprecedented, because Jesus and Melchizedek were similar in this way.